kristofer84/mcp-postgres/README.md

 Executes a SQL query (SELECT statements only for safety).

 - Required parameter: `query` - The SQL SELECT query to execute

+### `describe_table`

+Get detailed information about a specific table including indexes and constraints.

+- Required parameter: `table_name` - Name of the table to describe

+### `get_table_sample`

+Gets a sample of rows from a table.

+- Required parameter: `table_name` - Name of the table to sample
+- Optional parameter: `limit` - Number of rows to return (default: 10, max: 100)

+### `check_certificate_cache`

+Checks the status of the AWS RDS certificate cache.

+- Shows cache location, age, expiration status, and file details
+- Useful for troubleshooting SSL connection issues with RDS

 ## Security